dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 #### Call context removal {#call_context_removal}

-If there is no call, downstream calling context, or response that references a call context, and the call context has been replied to or the call context corresponds to a heartbeat that had already been executed, then the call context can be removed.
+If there is no call, downstream calling context, or response that references a call context, and the call context has been replied to or the call context corresponds to a heartbeat or global timer that had already been executed, then the call context can be removed.

 Conditions